qenta-cee/qenta-qtill-docs-main/README.md

 Then push current repo to trigger a build.

-Pushes to `master` branch will be deployed **publically** to `gh-pages` Pushes to any other branch will be deployed to S3/branches/branch_name/
+Pushes to `master` branch will be deployed **publically** to `gh-pages` Pushes to any other branch shall be deployed to `S3/branches/branch_name/`

 # Build and Dev Locally

 Highly recommended to use the Dockerfiles (ui and antora) via the Makefile for each step.

+## Update UI

+`qenta-docs-main` rebase/merge from `https://gitlab.com/antora/antora-ui-default.git`

+`qenta-docs-ui-customizations` rebase/merge from `https://github.com/Mogztter/antora-lunr.git`

 ## 1. Build the UI
 ```sh